 Botanical Name: Iresine herbstii

 Bright red leaves with prominent red veins are the attraction of this Brazilian plant.
-Luckily for us, it also happens to adapt well to being indoors, making it a spectacular room accent.
+Luckily for us, this tropical native happens to adapt well to being indoors, making it a spectacular room accent.

 This tropical native needs warmth, humidity and plenty of light to thrive.
 Put it near a window or in a sunroom to maintain its vibrant color.
 If you set it on your porch or patio for the summer, keep it shaded from hot, direct sunlight.

 Prune it back.
 Spring is the best time to prune this shrubby perennial.
 It's fast-growing and responds well to pruning.
 As older leaves fall off, it will become leggy as it grows.
 Cut off soft stem tips to keep Iresine herbstii compact.
-Don't toss out those cuttings!
-Pot them up to grow more plants.
+Don't toss out those cuttings, either.
+Pot them up to grow more plants (see "Propagation" below).

 Watch for aphids.
 These tiny pests are attracted to the soft, new growth on plants.
 Aphids feed by sucking sap from a plant, weakening it and causing distorted foliage.
 Treat any infestation immediately.

-Light: Bright light is necessary to prevent the leaf color from fading.
+Light: Bright light is necessary to prevent the bright leaf color from fading.
 Shade the plant from hot, direct summer sun.
 It thrives under indoor grow lights.
 Leggy plants aren't getting enough light.